 Common health risks include diarrhoea, accidents and sunburn.

 Since the standard of accommodation is likely to be unpredictable backpackers may be exposed to more food poisoning than the package tourist.
 Self-cooking can reduce this risk if the backpacker understands the reason for taking precautions and carefully follows preventive measures.

 Sleeping in unprotected accommodation or tents can lead to exposure to insects such as mosquitoes and ticks — fever in countries where malaria is present needs immediate attention.

 Comprehensive travel insurance including repatriation cover is essential.

 Backpackers often have the opportunity to meet up with similar like-minded travellers

-Those specifically intending to mix with locals and visit isolated communities should realise their is likely to be a difference in the local culture, customs and values from that with which they are familiar and this should be respected, Female travellers, for example, should be advised to respect local dress code such as covering legs and shoulders, and be careful about casual contact or conversations which could be misinterpreted.
+Those specifically intending to mix with locals and visit isolated communities should realise there is likely to be a difference in the local culture, customs and values from that with which they are familiar, and this should be respected.
+Female travellers, for example, should be advised to respect local dress code such as covering legs and shoulders and be careful to avoid casual conversations which could be misinterpreted as sexual advances.

 Sometimes travelling alone can lead to loneliness and 'drifting' into unfamiliar and possible dangerous communal lifestyles.
 Peer pressure can lead to activities such using unsafe motorbike transport, drug taking and unprotected sex.